Misaki Doi: 2006–09: First ITF title and qualifiers on WTA Tour

-2010: First Grand Slam qualifying
+2010: First major qualifying

 In 2010, Doi began playing professional tournaments outside Japan.
 She appeared in the women's singles qualifiers for that year's Australian Open.
 Doi then made appearances at several circuit tournaments, placing second in singles at Irapuato, Mexico in March.
 In doubles, she recorded three second-place finishes in as many weeks in April tournaments at Incheon, Gimhae, and Changwon, South Korea, with partner Junri Namigata.
 With new partner Kotomi Takahata, Doi won her first $50k title in doubles at the Fukuoka International in May, defeating Marina Erakovic and Alexandra Panova in straight sets.

 Her success continued in the qualifying rounds of the French Open, where she defeated Mandy Minella and upset Michelle Larcher de Brito to reach the qualifier finals.
 With her victory over Vitalia Diatchenko, Doi had earned a spot in her first major tournament main draw, where she lost to Polona Hercog in the first round.
 She finished the year with a first-place performance in the All Japan Tennis Championships women's singles.

 2011: First major main-draw win

-Doi's Grand Slam results improved in 2011, when she qualified for Wimbledon and had her first win in Grand Slam tournament against Bethanie Mattek-Sands.
-She went on to defeat Zheng Jie before losing in the third round to Sabine Lisicki.
+Doi's results at majors improved in 2011, when she qualified for Wimbledon and had her first win in Grand Slam tournament against Bethanie Mattek-Sands.
+She went on to defeat Zheng Jie, before losing in the third round to Sabine Lisicki.